Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Bitwarden’s form filling feature works as well as any password manager I’ve used.
 It successfully populates login and credit card information.

-However, two shortcomings brought it down from a 5-star experience: First, it doesn’t have a vault template for addresses which means they won’t work for autofill.
+However, two shortcomings brought it down from a 5-star experience: First, it doesn’t have a vault template for addresses, which means they won’t work for autofill.
 I found this to be a major detractor since I had to complete my own billing and shipping fields, something most basic browsers will do automatically.

 The second flaw is that you have to trigger the form-filling feature through the browser extension.
 Other top password managers, such as 1Password and NordPass, have icons that appear automatically in unfilled fields.
 Instead, you have to make a few extra clicks to get Bitwarden to fill these fields.